 In this publication, we use the terms ‘woman’ and ‘women’ to refer to anyone able to become pregnant, including trans men.
 Trans men who are pregnant should be offered the same antenatal and newborn screening tests as other pregnant individuals.

-The information is available in 12 other languages.
-The Punjabi translation can be found below the English version above.
-See the links in the top right of this page to access the other 11 translations in Arabic, Bengali, Chinese, French, Latvian, Lithuanian, Polish, Portuguese, Romanian, Somali and Urdu.
+The information is available in 12 other languages: Arabic, Bengali, Chinese, French, Latvian, Lithuanian, Polish, Portuguese, Punjabi, Romanian, Somali and Urdu.

 Free printed copies of this leaflet are also provided for local screening providers to give to women who cannot access the internet.
 Screening services can view the full PDF of the printed leaflet and order printed copies on the APS online ordering portal (requires login).